vignesh-seven/jpeg-resaver/README.md

 # JPEG Resaver
-*A little program to save you from "JPEG marker is missing" hell (for images downloaded from Whatsapp).
+*A little program to save you from "JPEG marker is missing" hell (for images downloaded from Whatsapp)*

 A tool to re-encode JPEG/JPG files to JPG.